 If you have a loan, mortgage repayments are paid on your share and a percentage of the market rent is then paid to your co-owner based on their ownership amount.

-The amazing thing about this is that your total monthly costs are what you would pay in rent each month.
+The amazing thing about this is that your weekly costs are close to what you would expect to pay in rent each week.